arangodb/docs/3.9/http/database-notes-on-databases.md

 active depends on the `--database.extended-names-databases` startup option.
 The extended naming convention is used if enabled, allowing many special and UTF-8 characters in database names.
 If set to `false` (default), the traditional naming convention will be enforced.

+{% hint 'warning' %}
-Please note that while it is possible to change the value of the `--database.extended-names-databases` from `false` to `true` to enable extended names, the reverse is not true.
+While it is possible to change the value of the `--database.extended-names-databases` option from `false` to `true` to enable extended names, the reverse is not true.
 Once the extended names have been enabled they will remain permanently enabled so that existing databases with extended names remain accessible.

-In a cluster, it is also required to set the value of the startup option consistently on all coordinators and DB servers.
+In a cluster, it is also required to set the value of the startup option consistently on all Coordinators and DB-Servers.
+{% endhint %}

 Also see [Database Naming Conventions](../data-modeling-naming-conventions-database-names.html).